-Victor Posner was the nastiest and the most corrupt financier I have ever met.
-He took corporate malfeasance to new heights, plundering the companies he bought and sold like baseball cards, with little regard or sympathy for the people who devoted their lives to building those now-bankrupt businesses.
+Victor Posner, without a doubt, was the nastiest and the most corrupt financier I have ever met.
+He took corporate malfeasance to new heights, shamelessly plundering the companies he bought and sold like collectible baseball cards, with little regard or sympathy for the people who devoted their lives to building those now-bankrupt businesses.
 Posner didn’t care about anyone else; he was only interested in enriching himself.
-He was cunning, predatory, and calculating.
+Posner’s cunning nature, predatory instincts, and calculated approach were truly unparalleled.

-At one time or another, Posner controlled public companies as diverse as the Arby’s restaurant chain, Royal Crown Cola, and Sharon Steel.
-His hostile takeover of Sharon Steel alone in the 60s created the blueprint that paved the way for the infamous corporate raiders that emerged in the 80s, like Ivan Boesky and Junk bond king Michael Milken, both of whom Posner would later have business dealings.
+Over time, Posner gained control over a wide range of public companies, ranging from the Arby’s restaurant chain to Royal Crown Cola, and even Sharon Steel.
+Notably, his hostile takeover of Sharon Steel in the 1960s laid the groundwork for the notorious corporate raiders that would later emerge in the 1980s, including figures like Ivan Boesky and the king of Junk bonds, Michael Milken, both of whom Posner would later have business dealings.

-I first became aware of Posner in the early 80s when working as a pool boy at one of his properties in Miami Beach on 69th Street and Collins Avenue called The Victorian Plaza.
+I first became aware of Posner in the early 80s when working as a pool boy at one of his lavish properties, The Victorian Plaza, situated on the esteemed 69th Street and Collins Avenue in Miami Beach.
 He was dating a drop-dead gorgeous girl at the time who had to be in her late teens.
-He showered her with all kinds of gifts, including her own white convertible Rolls-Royce Corniche.
+He showered her with all kinds of gifts, including her own white convertible Rolls-Royce Corniche, which became a symbol of her elevated status.
 I saw more of her at the time than Posner, as she would often sunbathe by the pool.
-Later, I got a job at an upscale Italian restaurant called Tiberio at the Bal Harbour Shops—an exclusive shopping mall for the rich and famous.
-The restaurant was owned by Giulio Santillo, who had another Tiberio in Washington, DC, his flagship location.
-So he’d travel back and forth occasionally to visit his places.
-But his Maitre D’, Piero Filpi, was the key person who ran the Bal Harbour spot.
-Piero was a handsome, dashing Sicilian with a flair for fun and excitement.
-He charmed his patrons like no other maitre d’ I’ve ever seen.
-He was exceptional and in his own class.

 While working there as a busser, I got a first-hand look at what a prick Posner could be.
 We all referred to him as Papa.
 When we received a call that he was on his way, a mad dash ensued to prepare his table because he had so many demands that needed to be executed before he arrived.
 It was such an ordeal, especially when we had a packed house.
 We’d often prepare a special crudités platter and wedge raw vegetables into a bowl of crushed ice before he arrived.
 Posner hated waiting long for his meals, so this would tie him over until his food arrived.
 Throughout his meal, he’d snap his fingers at us to get our attention as if we were his slaves or slap your hand if you removed a dish prematurely from his table that he hadn’t yet finished.
 He was uncouth and uncivilized—the product of a mere grade school education.
 But he was one of our best customers who frequently dined, dropping a lot of money.
 So he got away with a lot.